-Sleep disorders: Sleep disorders such as insomnia can make it difficult to fall or stay asleep and lead to poor sleep quality.
-Sleep quality can be affected by nighttime symptoms of narcolepsy, including nightmares and frequent arousals.
+Sleep disorders such as insomnia can make falling or staying asleep difficult.
+In short, sleep quality can be affected by nighttime symptoms of narcolepsy, including nightmares and frequent arousals.

-Sleeping environment: Darkness and quietness are essential in the bedroom.
-In the hours before bedtime, avoid TVs, laptops, and phones that emit blue light, which can enhance alertness.
+Darkness and silence are essential in the bedroom.
+In the hours before bedtime, it’s best to avoid TVs, laptops, and phones that emit blue light, enhancing alertness.

-Irregular sleep schedule: Regularly waking up and going to sleep at the same time can facilitate better sleep.
+Waking up and going to sleep at a specific time each day can facilitate better sleep.

-Medicine: Some prescription drugs increase the need to go to the bathroom during the night, waking users up.
-You may also have trouble sleeping due to some of them.
+Some prescription drugs increase the need to go to the bathroom during the night, waking users up.
 Make sure your doctor is aware of all the medications you are taking.

 What Are the Benefits of Good Sleep for Seniors?

 No matter how old you are, you require a good night’s sleep for a successful ageing process.
-A good night’s sleep is an opportunity for our bodies and minds to rest and regenerate.
-In addition to improving quality of life, well-regulated sleep routines have many other health benefits.
+In addition to improving your quality of life, well-regulated sleep routines have many other health benefits.
 According to NCBI (National Center for Biotechnology Information), sleep facilitates the brain’s ability to remain cognitively sharp by cleansing the brain’s tissue daily.
 Other health benefits of good sleep for seniors include:

-- Controlled appetite, therefore a healthy weight and BMI range for seniors.
+- healthy weight and BMI range for seniors.